Kenner Star Wars action figures: Non-US licenses

 In certain cases, figures produced by the non-US licensed companies are substantially different from those sold by Kenner.
 Takara, for example, sold resculpted versions of Darth Vader, Stormtrooper, and C-3PO.
 Lili Ledy used different paint detailing and different fabric accessories.
 Glasslite figures were molded using slightly different, glossier plastic and used different paint detailing.
 The Glasslite Droids range was also notable in that it included a character "Vlix" that had not been issued in other countries.
 The Vlix figure was prototyped for the Kenner line but never made it past the stage of being mocked up on a card.

 Towards the end of the Star Wars figure run, figures for the European market were issued on trilogo cardbacks, so-called as the cardback front had three logos in English, French, and Spanish.
 The cardback rear was a unique design showing 70 characters.
 Trilogos are in somewhat greater demand amongst collectors due to overstock having been bought by the US company Kay Bee.
 The character "Yak Face" that had only previously been issued in Canada and Australia was also available on the Trilogo card.

 Reproductions

 As the figures were intended as and generally used as toys, accessories such as weapons and cloaks were often lost or stickers were damaged.
 Once a collectors' market had been established, some collectors started replacing accessories with reproduction items.
-Such items are considered undesirable amongst collectors in some countries, particularly where figure variations centering on differences in accessories has led to a price premium, such as with the double telescoping lightsabers or the vinyl-caped Jawa.
+Such items are considered undesirable amongst some collectors, particularly where figure variations centering on differences in accessories has led to a price premium, such as with the double telescoping lightsabers or the vinyl-caped Jawa.

-Some hard to obtain figures have also been reproduced, often with the aim of passing them off as original, authentic figures.
+Some hard to obtain figures have also been reproduced, at times with the aim of passing them off as original, authentic figures.
 Notable examples include the rocket firing Boba Fett prototype and unpainted prototypes of regular figures.